CDDelta/arweave-dart/README.md

     git: https://github.com/CDDelta/arweave-dart.git
 ```

-You can optionally pin your dependency to a specific commit, branch, or tag to avoid possible breaking changes like so:
+You can optionally pin your dependency to a specific commit, branch, or tag to avoid possible breaking changes:

 ```yaml
 dependencies: